teoric/authenticate-to-handle.net/README.md

 We use an administrator handle `300:10932/ADMIN` as an example.
 This has to be adapted, of course.

 Let us assume we already generated keys for this user using the Handle.net scripts; we assume this is a DSA key.
-Probably, this key has a passphrase, with which Python cannot deal, and it is in the wrong format.
+Probably, this key has a passphrase, with which the Python `requests` library cannot deal (unless you prepare a PKCS12 file and use [`requests_pkcs12`](https://github.com/m-click/requests_pkcs12)), and it is in the wrong format.
 Conversion is possible with the Handle.net scripts, and it is sufficient for challenge authentication.

 ```bash
 /opt/handle/bin/hdl-convert-key private.key > private.pem